evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 It was fun because I could afford it and because I was part of the class that benefited from the system.
-I can't help wondering though that the only reason Sillicon Valley and the Bay Area has been so prosperous is because it's in a country where generally people are comfortable with having so much wealth, while having so many people live under the poverty line.
+I can't help wondering though that the only reason Silicon Valley and the Bay Area has been so prosperous is because it's in a country where generally people are comfortable with having so much wealth, while having so many people live under the poverty line.